 We often draw references to the Nifty 50 PE in our research reports and articles.
 You may also want to track the Nifty 50 PE and see where it stands now in relation to earlier levels.

 To give you this information in one place, we have compiled a monthly PE ratio chart/heatmap for the past 20 years and we’ll be keeping this updated.

 You can access this chart at the link below

 To follow the chart and know how you can read it, note the following points:

-- The PE values are standalone and is sourced from the daily PE data directly from NSE.
+- The PE values in the nifty 50 heat map are standalone and is sourced from the daily PE data directly from NSE.
 NSE does not have a consolidated PE.

 - The historical monthly PE values are averages for that month